Groommers/TFTP-Server-Client/README.md

 RRQ: to Read Request

-Octet: to all Files, transfer in binary.
+octet: to all Files, transfer in binary.

-Netascii: Only to transfer Text Files.
+netascii: Only to transfer Text Files.

 Information Extracted from: